 As a Seattle podiatrist, I see many different foot and ankle problems resulting from improper flip flop wear.
 Not only do patients wear them for extended periods of time but during activities like walking long distances, dancing, or even running.

 Thong-style flip flops can be so risky for feet and ankles due to their lack of arch support, heel support, and cushioning (most flip flops are so thin you may as well walk barefoot).
-Also, because of their design the wearer needs to grip them with curled your toes to keep them on.
+Also, the wearer needs to grip them with curled your toes to keep them on.

-When you wear these traditional flip flops outside of their intended purpose, you can make existing foot problems worse and cause new ones to develop.
+When you wear traditional flip flops outside of their intended purpose, you can make existing foot problems worse and cause new ones to develop.
 We've identified seven foot problems that can occur due to wearing flip flops.

 Heel Pain and Plantar Fasciitis